vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 ## Amazon Prime Video

+As of late November, I activated Amazon Prime Video as part of a trial subscription of Amazon Prime to avail of some other discounts.

+These are the things I'm planning to consume (some or all of) in this
+round:

+* The Hunger Games (four movies; in progress)
+* Sita Ramam
+* Gully Boy
+* Mujhse Dosti Karoge
+* Jalsa
+* The Rings of Power

+I might also activate Amazon Prime Video again later.
 At $8.99, it's a little cheaper than Netflix, but has poor selection outside of English language stuff and Bollywood movies.

 Blockers to resuming: I want The Marvelous Mrs. Maisel Season 5 to be released before I resume subscription.